jianboqi/jekyll-doc-theme/_docs/documentation.md

 However, the radiative transfer core can run on linux with commandline.
 The workflow is:
 **Generate scene file (windows)**->**upload scene file to linux**->**run with commandline**.
 This is particularly useful when we want to do simulation with a powerful linux server (e.g., high performance computer or clusters).

-Under "Parameters" folder, there is a folder named "_scenefile", you can copy all the contents of the folder into the linux system. and run with **`lessrt _scenefile/main.xml`**.
+After scene generation, under "Parameters" folder, there is a folder named "_scenefile", you can copy all the contents of the folder into the linux system. and run with **`lessrt _scenefile/main.xml`**.
 If you are doing a batch simulation, you can also do all the simulations with **`lessrt _scenefile/nameofbatch*.xml`**

 ##### The commandline version of LESS can be downloaded from: